rybalkinsd/atom/tasks/bomberman-infrastructure/README.md

 # Bomberman ifrastructure

-We are going to continue our game development.
-Now it's a part to create big part of our infrastructure, including landing page logic, matchmaker and game server.
+We are going to start our game development.
+Now it's a part to create big part of our infrastructure, including landing page logic and, matchmaker.
+**game server** will be implemented later

 ![](top_view.png)

 API that our user see:
     `join(name: String)`
-	User opens game webpage (localhost:8080) and see the landing page (index page) with the only button [Play] and a text form to enter his nickname.
+	User opens game web page (localhost:8080) and see the landing page (index page) with the only button [Play] and a text form to enter his nickname.